 This spring, the project earned national recognition for promoting digital equity, and was named the Community Broadband Digital Equity Project of the Year by the National Association of Telecommunications Officers and Advisers (NATOA) Board of Directors.

 The Dojo uses the service, Meetup, to notify you of upcoming workshops and events, and allows you to RSVP to high-demand sessions (like Lego Mechanics!).
 Sign up for the Dojo's Meetup and join the fun.

-The Dojo provides a range of workshops for elementary, middle, and high school students, all held in Lane Community College's downtown campus across from the public library in Eugene.
+The Dojo provides a range of workshops for elementary, middle, and high school students, all held in Lane Community College's Mary Spilde Downtown Center across from the public library in Eugene.
 Sessions are between the hours of 3:30-7p.m. during the weekdays, as well as Saturdays, allowing all school-age children to participate.
 Special sessions may also be held during academic breaks.

 Examples of past and future workshops: